 Baltimore has had such a registry since 2011 and in its first year alone, it was credited with contributing to more than 1200 arrests.
 In 2012, the Baltimore Police Department received a grant to implement a system that would, at the private camera owner’s discretion, allow the police to view the security footage directly, as needed.

-For more information about the protecting your home and community with security camera surveillance, call Maryland Security Professionals.
-We look forward to helping keep your neighbornood safe.
+For more information about protecting your home with security camera surveillance, call Maryland Security Professionals.
+We look forward to helping keep your neighborhood safe.